openhab/website/docs/readme.md

 ::: warning The openHAB Documentation is evolving

-This new documentation site is currently targeting only the current stable openHAB 2.3 release, and its structure has been altered in certain places to improve your reading experience.
-The documentation for the latest snapshot and the previous releases can still be viewed at [docs.openhab.org](https://docs.openhab.org/) or with the "Other versions" dropdowns on most pages.
+The structure of the new documentation site has been altered in certain places to improve your reading experience.
+The documentation for the previous releases can still be viewed at [docs.openhab.org](https://docs.openhab.org/) or with the "Other versions" dropdowns on most pages.
 During a transition period, you might encounter broken or invalid links - please bear with us and accept our apologies for the inconvenience.

 :::